agbarnett/lmvas/README.md

 ```

 The results show a reduced intercept for the VAS compared with the score
 of -0.153.
-Quality of life is lower on averaged for women and for older
+Quality of life is lower on average for women and for older
 respondents.

 The score and VAS are positively correlated with an estimated
-correlation of 0.557.
+correlation of 0.557 (“rho” estimate in model hyperparameters).